doocs/leetcode/solution/1600-1699/1667.Fix Names in a Table/README_EN.md

 <p>&nbsp;</p>

-<p>Write an SQL query to fix the names so that only the first character is uppercase and the rest are lowercase.</p>
+<p>Fix the names so that only the first character is uppercase and the rest are lowercase.</p>

 <p>Return the result table ordered by <code>user_id</code>.</p>

-<p>The query result format is in the following example.</p>
+<p>The result format is in the following example.</p>

 <p>&nbsp;</p>
 <p><strong class="example">Example 1:</strong></p>